pclus/multilayerLFP/README.md

 Next steps:

+0. Code cleaning:
+	- [ ] Create a package for julia
+	- [ ] Make indices always go from 0 to 383
 1. Look for differences in **time-frequency** accross channels
 	- [] Moving window time-freq heatmap to visualize better the differences.
 	- [] Non-parametric analysis